anomaly/prestans-docs/source/providers.rst

 * ``get_current_user`` should return a reference to the ``user`` object for your application.
 This can be a persistent object, or user identifier, whatever your application would find most useful when persistenting data.

 * ``current_user_has_role`` is provided a set of rolenames that the handle is allowed to use, role_name can be a refernce to a list of strings, constants whatever your app deems relevant.
-This method will only run after prestans has checked that the user is authenticated.
+This method will only run after Prestans has checked that the user is authenticated.
 Obviously you can use ``self.get_current_user`` to get a reference tot he currently logged in user.

 .. code-block:: python